simfender/xplanel/README.md

   }
 }
 ```
-It's self-explanatory but we can say something about it as well, the first part "MAIN" is needed to the script to work correctly, since we work through the UDP, you can use this script also on another pc put in the same network, in that case you have to change the  XPLANE_IP and SERVER_IP accordly, if you're planning to use it on the same pc you do not need to change anything till "SELECTED_AIRCRAFT", which is the reference to the settings for the aircraft written below, in this case "B738".
+It's kind of self-explanatory but we can say something about it as well, the first part "MAIN" is needed to the script to work correctly, since we work through the UDP, you can use this script also on another pc put in the same network, in that case you have to change the  XPLANE_IP and SERVER_IP accordly, if you're planning to use it on the same pc you do not need to change anything till "SELECTED_AIRCRAFT", which is the reference to the settings for the aircraft written below, in this case "B738".

 The aicraft settings need:
 - "imgfolder" path, the folder which contains our ON/OFF "Master Caution" images.